Freelance web designer

 The design is deliberately as clean and as simple as possible, as it's the functionality of the tools that's most important.

 It's a work-in-progress so I'm sure I'll add more tools to it and improve the ones that are already there as time goes on.

 I designed this website in mid-2016 for a company which designs and supplies network provisioning servers.

-The website uses a clean and simple one-page design, which elements that fade and slide in as the visitors scrolls down the site.
+The website uses a clean and simple one-page design, with elements that fade and slide in as visitors scroll down the site.
 The website also includes a simple contact form.

 ByWriters is a multi-author blog covering a range of subjects, from current affairs and culture to comedy and the arts.
 The design is clean and modern with an emphasis on typography over imagery.

 I built it on WordPress, which is a popular content management system.
 I've designed the site to be fully responsive, which means it adapts to fit the different screen sizes of PCs, tablets and mobiles.

 What can I say...?
 Dom has done an outstanding job on the site, really great work.
 He's been reliable and professional, having helped me with the most ridiculous queries I've had at all hours!
 Always personable, and very easy to get along with, which made bouncing ideas off each other all the easier.
 Most importantly, the passion he has for web design comes through in his work.
 I'd hire him again in an instant, so should you.Jordan Deadman, editor

 Emails for InsureandGo

 In late 2015, I redesigned the customer emails for InsureandGo, which is one of the UK's largest travel insurance specialists.
 InsureandGo send the emails to customers when they get a quote,or buy or make changes to their policy.